eclipse-keyple/keyple-website/content/docs/build-your-first-app/java-app.md

 Two readers needs to be connected to the local machine.
 Replace "PO_READER_NAME" and "SAM_READER_NAME" with the name of the USB readers.

-If you don’t know the reader name, follow this [note](#find-out-reader-names).
+If you don’t know the reader's names, follow this [note](#find-out-reader-names).

 ```java